 This dissertation makes four theoretical claims that can be summarized: the COI is (1) an instrument of securitization (2) constituted primarily by the human rights ‘field’ that (3) relies upon hyperreal representational practices to support its findings and recommendations that (4) find their origins in North Korea’s position in American/Western liberal ideology as an abjected fantasy-space (objet petit a).
 The first claim is applied directly below in order to establish the COI as an instrument of securitization.
 The second and third are applied in Chapters One and Two, and the fourth is applied in Chapter Four.
 Here they are simply introduced and related to one-another.

 (1) Securitization.
-The claim that North Korea is an instrument of securitization is based Thierry Balzacq’s (2010) sociological securitization theory, which claims that securitization has taken place wherever there is acceptance by an “empowering audience” of certain threat-constituting stereotypes propagated by the securitizing actor (Ibid: 8-9).
+The claim that the COI is an instrument of securitization is based Thierry Balzacq’s (2010) sociological securitization theory, which claims that securitization has taken place wherever there is acceptance by an “empowering audience” of certain threat-constituting stereotypes propagated by the securitizing actor (Ibid: 8-9).
 By this definition, many of the Congressional statements above are acts of securitization in-themselves.
-Policymakers are the primary empowering audience of the COI who can implement its recommendations (i.e. sanctions, advocacy).
+Policymakers are the primary empowering audience of the COI with the power to implement its recommendations.
 Securitization is typically understood as state actors placing an issue under state authority, often at the expense of civil liberties (Vultee 2011: 84), although Roxanne Lynn Doty (2007) established that non-state actors may also appeal to the state of exception.
-The COI objective is to place authority for DPRK human rights abuses under the authority of foreign powers (i.e. UNSC) through encouraging them to ‘take action’ to mobilize pressure, material (sanctions) and normative (diplomatic ‘shaming’ and defusing of propaganda), to force the DPRK to improve its human rights record.
+The COI objective is to place responsibility for DPRK human rights abuses under the authority of foreign powers (i.e. UNSC) through encouraging them to ‘take action’ to mobilize pressure, material (sanctions) and normative (diplomatic ‘shaming’ and defusing of propaganda), to force the DPRK to improve its human rights record.
 The recommendation of ‘targeted sanctions’ and the implication of regime change are advocacy for a state of exception regarding DPRK human rights that suspends the DPRK’s right to sovereignty.

 Balzacq (2010: 15-16) argues that securitization may be best “understood by focusing on the nature and functions of policy tools” which are “social devices through which professionals of (in)security think about threat.”
 The COI can here be seen as a “regulatory instrument” that seeks to normalize state behavior by designating DPRK human rights violations a threat (Ibid: 17).
 It provides a form of juridical “linguistic competence” (international law), suggests how the threat should be confronted (criminalization), and serves to disqualify layman critique (Ibid: 26).
 The COI has served as a potent resource for relevant agents of securitization, elevating DPRK human rights to a UNSC permanent issue.
 It has already become the basis for a new round of extensive EU sanctions that are so broad in scope and vague in language that a Swedish government’s statement suggests that it opposes them.
 The COI is therefore an efficient instrument of securitization even by Mark Salter’s (2011: 122) strict measure.